IndigoUnited/js-promtie/README.md

 ```

 `catchIf(object, fn) -> Function`:
-Alternaively, you can pass an object to be matched with error instance. **Example:**
+Alternaively, you can pass an object to be matched with error instance.

 ```javascript
 import { catchIf } from 'promtie';